11000. FEDERAL FUNDING

 - The child must be categorically needy Medicaid eligible; AND

-- For BRS/GC and TCD, a licensed medical practitioner must determine that the services are "medically necessary" for the child to function at his/her best possible level.
+- For BRS/GC and TCD, a licensed medical practitioner must determine that the services are "medically necessary" for the child to function at their best possible level.

 - All children with a Social Security number or, for whom application for a number has been made, in out-of-home placement is considered categorically needy and, as such, is Title XIX Medicaid eligible.

-- A child receiving BRS/GC in his/her own home may be Title XIX Medicaid eligible as determined by the DSHS Community Service Office (CSO).
-For a child receiving BRS/GC in his/her own home, the DCFS social worker is responsible for referring the child and his/her family to the CSO for the Medicaid eligibility determination.
+- A child receiving BRS/GC in their own home may be Title XIX Medicaid eligible as determined by the DSHS Community Service Office (CSO).
+For a child receiving BRS/GC in their own home, the DCFS social worker is responsible for referring the child and their family to the CSO for the Medicaid eligibility determination.

 - For BRS/GC, social workers provide documentation to support the need for this level of care following regional procedure.

 - Documentation is submitted to CA Headquarters at the time of the initial use of BRS/GC, when a break in service occurs, and annually thereafter.
 See the Title XIX Desk Manual for specific details.

 - The report to the court or other documentation (e.g., psychological evaluation, medical records, etc.) is forwarded by Headquarters staff to the Nursing Care Consultant for review.